aljazceru/whisper-talk/README.md

 2. whisper-talk starts recording from your microphone
 3. Speak your text
 4. Press the shortcut again
-5. Audio is transcribed locally using Whisper
+5. Audio is transcribed locally using your selected Whisper or Parakeet-v3 backend
 6. Transcribed text is injected into clipboard

 ## Quick Start